rtryan619-hue/MyFirstJavaProjRyan/README.md

 ## Author
 Ryan Thomas
+## Acknowledgement Section:

-Updated README with lab intructions
+Updated README with lab intructions.

-"Insert Students names, scores, and grades in "grades.txt" folder." edit added by De'Shaunte London
+"Insert Students names, scores, and grades in "grades.txt" folder." edit added by De'Shaunte London.
+This project was reviewed and edited by De'Shaunte London on GitHub.